zlatnaspirala/matrix-engine-wgpu/readme.md

 ## Networking

 From 1.7.0 engine powered by networking.
 Used kurento&Openvidu server for backend.
-Very goot for handling streams, channels etc...
+Very good for handling streams, channels etc...

 See example code at `./examples/games/rpg/`